João Goulart: Afro-Brazilians

-Closeness to poor people, especially poor Afro-Brazilians, was a normal behavior for the young Goulart.
-The main leader of his Carnival block Comigo Ninguém Pode, mãe-de-santo Jorgina Vieira, declared in an interview with the newspaper Zero Hora that Goulart was one of the only white boys of São Borja to be a member of the block.
-In a particular Carnival celebration in the 1940s, he broke the high society rules and led the block inside the aristocratic Clube Comercial, which would not allow blacks in their halls until the late 1960s.
+Close interactions with the poor, especially poor Afro-Brazilians, was normal behavior for the young Goulart.
+The main leader of his Carnival block Comigo Ninguém Pode, mãe-de-santo Jorgina Vieira, said in an interview with the newspaper Zero Hora that Goulart was one of the only white boys in São Borja to be a member of the block.
+At a particular Carnival celebration in the 1940s, he broke high society rules and led the block inside the aristocratic Clube Comercial, which would not allow blacks in their halls until the late 1960s.

 Communism

 Like many other leftist politicians of the Cold War era, Goulart was accused of being a communist at various times.
 As a response to Carlos Lacerda, his most frequent accuser, he cited right-wing politicians also supported by the Brazilian Communist Party whom the latter [Lacerda] would not criticize.
 In an interview with the newspaper O Jornal, Goulart declared, "regarding the communists, they have supported indistinctly candidates of several political affiliations, conservatives or populists.
 I do not wish to distinguish such support, but I will only allow myself this question: is perhaps Colonel Virgílio Távora a communist, just because, ostensibly, he accepts the support of communists in Ceará?
 How to say that the illustrious patriot of UDN Milton Campos is communist, for accepting, as he did in Minas, the same votes requested by Mr. Afonso Arinos here in Rio?"
-But in 1967, Lacerda acknowledged that Goulart wasn't "a man from the Communist Party".
+In 1967, Lacerda acknowledged that Goulart wasn't "a man from the Communist Party".